Remediation for reading, spelling and comprehension difficulties

 The imaging process moves from small units of language (a word) to larger units of language (sentences, paragraphs, pages, chapters).
 Verbalising requires the organisation of language and the imposition of a logical structure or framework.
 Visualising incoming information allows us to remember information in sequence and “see” how different parts relate to each other.
 Stimulating the brain with certain frequencies of music so that it can process auditory information more efficiently is another way to improve reading spelling and comprehension difficulties.
 Samonas Sound Therapy is very effective in this area before remediation actually begins.
 Samonas fine tunes the ear for frequencies in the English language s well as improving coordiantion.

 These methods have proved powerful remediation tools especially for those LD children who have failed in learning to read, spell, and comprehend language with all other approaches.

-Rosemary, as a qualified teacher, trainer and psychologist with a background of over 25 years in special education, school counselling, educational psychology and neuropsychophysiology, provides hands on teaching to children and adults in need of specialised and individualised remedial teaching.
+Rosemary, as a qualified teacher, trainer and psychologist with a background of over 25 years in special education, school counselling, educational psychology and neuropsychophysiology, provides hands on teaching to children and adults in need of individualised remedial teaching.